 Pyrosales is the exclusive Australian Distributor for RKC temperature controlling instruments.
-We strongly believe in the quality, durability and reliability of these temperature controllers.
-These controllers are long lasting and high quality instruments which are made in Japan – the technology centre of the world.
+We strongly believe in the quality, durability, and reliability of these temperature controllers.
+These controllers are long lasting and high quality instruments that are made in Japan – the technology centre of the world.
 Despite being process controllers, Pyrosales’ main applications are dedicated to temperature control.
 RKC temperature controllers are suitable for a vast range of applications including but not limited to:

 - Plastic extrusions

 - Heat treating